-Materials & Methods: the experimental methods used (including the statistical analyses employed);
+- Materials and Methods: The experimental methods used (including the statistical analyses employed)

-Please note that abstracts cannot be accepted if tables, graphs, grant acknowledgements or literature references are included.
+Please note: Abstracts cannot be accepted if tables, graphs, grant acknowledgements, or literature references are included.

 The maximum word count for the abstract body is 500 words.

 Abstracts are considered official communications to the conference and will be treated confidentially.
 For abstracts that are accepted, submitters agree to attend the meeting and present their abstract as scheduled.